reimbify-bangkit-2024/reimbify-android-app/README.md

-# Reimbify - Android Application
+# Reimbify - Android Mobile Application

 Reimbify is an Android application that simplifies the reimbursement process through an intuitive mobile interface, machine learning for receipt validation, and a REST API-based backend service.
 It streamlines the submission, approval, and tracking of reimbursement requests for both users and administrators.